Roll Back Configured Commerce Base Code

 Learn when and how to request a rollback of Optimizely Configured Commerce base code.

 Rolling back Optimizely Configured Commerce base code and extension code is an emergency recovery option when an upgrade breaks your environment.
 Only Optimizely Support can execute this process.
-See the How to request a rollback section for instructions.
+See How to request a rollback.

 When to request a rollback

 Use the rollback option only for revenue-impacting emergencies caused directly by an upgrade.
-If the issue is minor or not revenue-impacting, fail forward and fix it in a new release or redeployment instead.
+If the issue does not impact revenue, move forward with the current version and address the problem in a subsequent release rather than reversing the upgrade.

 Appropriate use cases include the following: